How to mock JavaScript interop objects

 date['getDay'] = (() => 0).toJS;

 While this works, this is prone to error and doesn't scale well when you are using many interop members.
 It also doesn't handle getters or setters properly.
-Instead, you should use a combination of createJSInteropWrapper and @JSExport to declare a type that provides an implementation for all the external instance members.
+Instead, you should use a combination of createJSInteropWrapper

 Mocking example

-import 'dart:js_interop';
+#import 'dart:js_interop';

 import 'package:expect/minitest.dart';